apache/druid/docs/content/ingestion/overview.md

 <img src="../../img/druid-timeline.png" width="800" />

 A datasource may have anywhere from just a few segments, up to hundreds of thousands and even millions of segments.
-Each segments starts life off being created on a MiddleManger, and at that point, is mutable and uncommitted.
+Each segment starts life off being created on a MiddleManager, and at that point, is mutable and uncommitted.
 The segment building process includes the following steps, designed to produce a data file that is compact and supports fast
 queries: